The Stone Sky: Plot

 Flashbacks reveal Hoa's story: at its ancient peak, human technology created the Obelisk Gate, a network of nodes that tapped Earth's magical essence for an inexhaustible energy source.
 To accomplish this, scientists used the DNA of a subjugated race to create "tuners," humans with exquisite sensitivity to magic, to control the Gate by tapping the magic from Earth's core.
 However, the night before the Gate was to be activated, tuners discovered that the people their genetic code was based on were in continual torment, lobotomized and used as batteries to charge the obelisks with magical energy.
 The lead tuner, Hoa, decided to destroy the city of Syl Anagist using the Gate's energies rather than perpetuate this injustice.
 As the tuners attempted this, the Earth took control of the obelisks, trying to sterilize itself of almost all life.
 The tuners managed to avert this by preventing some of the obelisks from activating, but the massive energies involved flung the moon into a high elliptical orbit and tuners transformed into the first stone eaters.
 Nevertheless, enough obelisks were activated to cause worldwide devastation and cause "The Shattering," humanity's dark age wracked by the Fifth Seasons.
-From a distance, Hoa observed single tuner survive and become the progenitor of the Orogenes.
+From a distance, Hoa observed a single tuner survive and become the progenitor of the Orogenes.

 In the present day, the Earth tries to prevent Nassun from using the Moon to destroy it by removing its iron shard from Schaffa's brain, and with that, his longevity.
 Distraught, Nassun decides to save Schaffa's life by using the Gate, through the central control obelisk, to transform everyone on Earth into undying stone eaters.
 Essun arrives and attempts stop this and return the Moon to orbit and end the Seasons, saving Nassun from certain death.
 Neither can gain control.
 Essun releases control of the Gate, allowing her daughter to complete her task rather than risk Nassun's destruction.
 She is turned to stone.
 Nassun, moved by the sight, decides to complete her mother's task and return the Moon to orbit.